NamanSood1029/COVID-19-Analysis/README.md

 The main library used for Visualizations is the **plotly** library along with **matplotlib** and **seaborn**.

-The given folder consists of the **.ipynb notebook** consisting of the code, as well as the dataset used for the analysis.
+The complete output can be viewed through the **.html document** attached with the jupyter notebook with all underlying visualizations.
+The supporting jupyter notebook is attached as well (plotly visualizations cannot be parsed through the repository online, refer to the pertaining .html document mentioned above).